VEGA SAILING SCHOOL

 [Previous Chapter] [Next Chapter]

 Telltales are very helpful for the beginner and yet can be used to advantage by the expert.
 The sailor who is learning to sail to windward by using these telltales may use a very simple rule (dubbed "Reinhorn's Law" in honor of Dr. Reinhorn—an Offshore Sailing School student of 1967).
 The rule reads: "Point the tiller at the fluttering piece of wool."
 If the leeward wool is fluttering, it's because the boat is being sailed too low, too far away from the wind for the desired close-hauled course, and should be pointed more toward the wind—putting the tiller to leeward cures this.
 If the windward piece of wool is fluttering the boat is being sailed too close to the wind on the verge of a luff—putting the tiller to windward causes the boat to fall off and solves the problem.
+One of the mistakes that many skippers make is trying to keep the telltales flowing on both sides all the time.
+There are many conditions when this shouldn't be done.
+For instance, in a strong wind and smooth sea you may be able to pinch (carry a very slight luff in the jib) and still maintain your speed or even go faster.
+The windward wool will flutter.
+If you fall off until both sides flow evenly, excessive heeling reduces the speed of the boat.
+So the experienced helmsman takes the wool on the jib with a grain of salt and steers what he feels to be the fastest course for the existing conditions.
+There are two conditions when the jib telltales really come into their own.
+The first is reaching.
+While racing, the jib should be "played" constantly on a reach.
+This means crew members must ease it when it stalls and trim it when it luffs.
+They should have their eyes glued to the telltales near the luff of the sail and the jib sheet in hand whether sailing a small boat or a maxi yacht.
+Without the wool on the jib it is very, very difficult to determine if the sail is stalled.

 As with everything else about sailing, there are exceptions.
 When the reach becomes very broad and approaches a run, there is a transition, in simplest terms, from "pull" to "push."
 Instead of wind flow over the lee side of the sail we have strictly "drag."
 The sail form that creates the most drag will push the boat fastest.
 Though we want to retain aerodynamic flow over the lee side as long as possible, at some point near a run it is no longer possible.
 After that point sail curvature is no longer helpful and "projected area" is the most important factor.
 Projected area is just the amount of sail area exposed to the wind.
 Just as a large parachute will lower a man more gently than a small one will, a large sail will push the boat downwind faster than a small one will.
 The leeward telltales which have been flowing aft start to flutter as you reach this point.
 Easing the sail more doesn't seem to help much, and in fact it will hurt your speed because you lose sail area (Figure 2B).
 In practicality, a spinnaker would probably be set before this point or the jib "winged" out to the other side of the boat on a pole as in Figure 2C.